- CORE VALUES

 Graduate Record Examination (GRE)

-For the Fall 2020 application cycle, we will make submission of GRE scores optional.
 The GRE will not be used in our departmental admissions evaluation.
 However, because some scholarships and fellowships still use the GRE in their evaluation process, we are choosing to make submission of these scores optional.

 Prior research experience is an important criterion: most successful graduate students come to our Program with previous research experience.
 This is obtained through various opportunities, such as REU programs, work-study or volunteering in university research laboratories, a prior M.S. degree, or work in private industry laboratories.